-While on your Barbados vacation, you can travel by island-hopping to many of the other Caribbean islands.
+While on your Barbados vacation, you can travel by island-hopping to many other Caribbean islands.

 You can also take a cruise from Barbados that would take in a few islands and then bring you back to Barbados.

-Antigua is a top-rated tourist destination in the Caribbean as it has 365 beaches – one for every day of the year!
+Antigua is a top-rated tourist destination in the Caribbean, with 365 beaches – one for every day of the year!
 It is also prevalent for sailing with two big regattas from the end of April for two weeks until the first week of May.
-Antigua is also surrounded by a coral reef, which provides excellent conditions for scuba diving.
+Antigua is also surrounded by a coral reef, providing excellent scuba diving conditions.

-The Bahamas is made up of 700 islands in total, only 14 of which are inhabited.
-When deciding on a trip to the Bahamas, you can choose to either visit Paradise Island, Grand Bahama Island, The Abacos, Crooked Island, Andros, Berry Islands, Bimini, Harbour Island, The Exumas, Long Island, Mayaguana or San Salvador
+The Bahamas comprises 700 islands, only 14 of which are inhabited.
+When deciding on a trip to the Bahamas, you can visit Paradise Island, Grand Bahama Island, The Abacos, Crooked Island, Andros, Berry Islands, Bimini, Harbour Island, The Exumas, Long Island, Mayaguana, or San Salvador.

-Guyana like Dominica is known for its tropical beauty with dense rain forests, rivers, and waterfalls.
+Guyana, like Dominica, is known for its tropical beauty with dense rainforests, rivers, and waterfalls.
 Its capital is Georgetown, which is rich in history and culture and home to St. George’s Cathedral, which is reputed to be the world’s largest wooden building.
-Guyana is a great country to travel around either by light aircraft, 4×4 or by boat.
+Guyana is a great country to travel around by light aircraft, 4×4, or boat.

-Jamaica is the home of reggae music and one of the most popular tourist destinations in the Caribbean with over 1 million visitors per year.
+Jamaica is the home of reggae music and one of the most popular tourist destinations in the Caribbean, with over 1 million visitors annually.
 For the ultimate Caribbean holiday experience, people usually head to Montego Bay, but for the heart of Jamaica, you have to head to Kingston.

-Trinidad is one of the most diligent of the Caribbean islands and is one of the main hubs for international business.
-Trinidad is one of the largest Caribbean islands with a large population of 1,303,000.
-It is twin republic with Tobago, which is the more famous island for a Caribbean holiday.
+Trinidad is one of the most diligent Caribbean islands and is one of the main hubs for international business.
+Trinidad is one of the largest Caribbean islands, with a population of 1,303,000.
+It is the twin republic with Tobago, the more famous island for a Caribbean holiday.

-If you are visiting Barbados, there are many options of island-hopping throughout the other Caribbean islands whether it be by airplane, cruise ships or sailing boats.
+If you are visiting Barbados, there are many options for island-hopping throughout the other Caribbean islands, whether by airplane, cruise ship, or sailing boat.
 Experience the Caribbean islands from Barbados.